History of the United States (2016–present): Science and technology

 There was a decline in television viewership during this period.
 A Pew Research Center poll from 2021 reported that in 2015, 76% of American adults received TV via satellite or cable while in 2021 this had declined to 56%.
 This decline in cable and satellite TV viewership has been attributed to the COVID-19 pandemic and the growth of internet streaming platforms.
 One medium of information that grew in terms of listenership were podcasts.

+Computing

+During this period there was dramatic growth in Artificial Intelligence or AI.
+There was growth in terms of awareness and how much of the public in the United States interacted with it especially with chatbots.
+An observable disconnect has been seen between how AI experts and the general public perceive AI with experts perceiving it more positively while the general public perceives it more negatively.